 Patsy Cline: American Masters

-TH Entertainment’s latest feature-length documentary will premiere on March 4 on PBS during Women’s History Month.
+TH Entertainment’s feature-length documentary premiered on PBS during Women’s History Month & Sky UK.
 Produced for THIRTEEN/American Masters, the Patsy Cline documentary features exclusive archival material from the Cline estate, rare performances, and new interviews with Reba McEntire, LeAnn Rimes, Kacey Musgraves, Wanda Jackson, Beverly D’Angelo and others, with narration by Rosanne Cash.

 “It’s been such a privilege to tell the story of Patsy Cline.
 For me, her story exceeds her musical accomplishments.
 She is in a rare class of women who simply set out to achieve their dreams and through those efforts left an indelible mark,” said Emmy-nominated director and producer Barbara Hall.

 Born Virginia Patterson Hensley in Winchester, Virginia, Patsy Cline defined modern country music by using her singular talent and heart‐wrenching emotional depth to break down barriers of gender, class and genre.
 In her music and her life, she set a standard of authenticity towards which artists still strive.
 After years of hard work to overcome industry gender biases and her own personal hardships and professional missteps, she achieved success, only to have it punctured by uncanny premonitions and her untimely death at age 30 (March 5, 1963).